Potomac River Rapist

 The Potomac River Rapist refers to a serial rapist and murderer who was active in the Washington, D.C. metropolitan area from 1991 to 1998.
 Ten sexual assaults and one murder were linked to the suspect by DNA.
 In November 2019, a suspect identified as Giles Daniel Warrick (October 16, 1959 – November 19, 2022) was arrested and charged in connection with the rapes and murder.

 Crimes

-The perpetrator is known to be responsible for ten sexual assaults, one of which ended in murder.
+The perpetrator is believed to be responsible for ten sexual assaults on girls and women, one of which ended in murder.
 Each of the attacks have been linked by DNA:

 Sexual Assaults

 Murder of Christine Mirzayan

 On August 1, 1998, at around 10:30 to 11 pm EDT, Christine Mirzayan was walking home in the Georgetown neighborhood of Washington, D.C. when she was dragged into the woods.
 Mirzayan yelled out and a man responded, asking if she was okay.
 There was no response from Mirzayan so the man continued on.
 The next day, she was found raped and murdered by a blow to the head.
 The police asked for the public's help after the murder and another person who had heard Mirzayan scream during the murder came forward and provided law enforcement with a description of a man who they saw running out of the woods moments after the scream.
 This description was enough to provide the public with a composite sketch of the suspect.